| < 1917 | 1919 > |

 1918 First Paige Truck

-Before 1917 was over, Paige announced a 1918 lineup that featured only refinements in both series of six-cylinder models that otherwise stayed the same.
-Except for the Brooklands, which was carried forward from 1917, the larger series was now labeled "Six-55," while the smaller remained "Six-39."
+Nevertheless, before 1917 was over, Paige announced a 1918 lineup that featured only refinements in both series of six-cylinder models that otherwise stayed the same.
+One refinement was an engine valve refinement designed to reduce maintenance, described in a box below.
+Except for the Brooklands, which was carried forward from 1917, the larger series with a bigger motor was now labeled "Six-55," while the smaller remained "Six-39."

 - "Six-51" Series